trip5/esphome-docs/guides/beginners_guide_docker_desktop.rst

 ----------------------

 Download and install the appropriate version of Docker Desktop from `the official site <https://www.docker.com/products/docker-desktop/>`__.
 On Windows, this will also install any needed dependencies like WSL (Windows Subsystem for Linux).
-MacOS may install VirtualBox.
+On Mac, it will make sure you have
+Apple Virtualization Framework.
 You should accept any required other installs.

 If you have installation issues, please refer to the docker documentation for `Windows  <https://docs.docker.com/desktop/install/windows-install/>`__,